Holidays in Havana Cuba! Best things to do in Havana by a local.

 On my first visit here five years ago, I arrived as a solo female traveler, stayed for over a month, and had an incredible time.
 Havana is truly intriguing, and whether you love it or don’t get it, you will not leave indifferent.

-Since I got here, I have explored every creek and turn in the city for the last five years.
-So, you are in very safe hands with my best tips for planning your time in Havana.
+I have explored every creek and turn in the city for the last five years.
+So, you are in very safe hands with my best tips for planning your time in Havana and Cuba.

 Affiliate disclosure: I only recommend tours, services and purchases I know and love on this website.